+1.5.6.
 Multi-model ensemble (MME) technique

-The multi model ensemble (MME) technique is based on a statistical linear regression approach.
-The predictors (shown in Table 1.1) selected for the ensemble technique are forecasts latitude and longitude positions at 12-hour interval up to 72-hour of five operational NWP models.
+The multi model ensemble (MME) technique (Kotal and Roy Bhowmik, 2011) is based on a statistical linear regression approach.
+The predictors selected for the ensemble technique are forecasts latitude and longitude positions at 12-hour interval up to 72-hour of five operational NWP models.
 In the MME method, forecast latitude and longitude position of the member models are linearly regressed against the observed (track) latitude and longitude position for each forecast time at 12-hours intervals for the forecast up to 72-hour.
 The outputs at 12 hours forecast intervals of these models are first post-processed using GRIB decoder.
 The 12 hourly predicted cyclone tracks are then determined from the respective mean sea level pressure fields using a cyclone tracking software.
 Multiple linear regression technique is used to generate weights (regression coefficients) for each model for each forecast hour (12hr, 24hr, 36 hr, 48hr, 60hr, 72hr) based on the past data.
-These coefficients are then used as weights for the ensemble forecasts.